-The attack came a day after Mullah Omar, leader of the Afghan Taliban, urged his fighters to avoid civilian casualties in their campaign against the government and foreign forces.
+It came just days after Mullah Omar, the Afghan Taliban leader, urged his fighters to avoid civilian casualties in the decade-long Afghan war.

-The statement threatened punishments under Islamic law for fighters responsible for civilian death
+The statement, issued to mark Eid al-Adha, warned of punishments under Islamic Sharia law for fighters responsible for civilian deaths.

 The UN says the number of civilians killed in the Afghan war in the first half of this year rose 15 percent to 1,462, with anti-government fighters behind 80 percent of the deaths.